Finding Position from two observed Altitudes

 Note 2: there are two valid (a0,a1) pairs: (+a0,+a1) and (-a0,-a1) obtaining

-two valid solutions for the position (Z).
+the two intersection points and thus the two valid solutions for the

 3. Calculate the angles B0 and B1: